zainy-477/imc-prosperity-4/README.md

 1. The **MICROCHIPS** category featured a **lead-lag correlation** of ~0.05 between one of its products and the remaining four.
 Unfortunately, this was not large enough to offset the cost from crossing the spread, and thus not implemented.
 2. The **PEBBLES** category featured **price stability across the aggregate of all its products**, remaining at ~50,000 XIRECs.
 This materialised as one of the products being negatively correlated with the remaining four.
 3. The **SNACKPACKS** category featured a correlation pair and triplet.
-4. A variety of products exhibited discrete behaviour at seemingly random points, resulting in price jumps of 10 or even 100.
-The strong negative first-order autocorrelation during this discrete price steps suggested that the underlying price was being rounded.
+4. A variety of products exhibited **discrete price behaviour** at seemingly random points, resulting in jumps of 10 or even 100 XIRECs.
+The **strong negative first-order autocorrelation** during this discrete price steps suggested that the underlying price was being rounded.
 We did not implement the alpha from the discretised price, which ended up offering up to *~700,000 XIRECs* for other teams.

 Our most important learning point from this challenge was, to sound cliche, **make data-driven decisions**.
 If a product or category doesn't have any reliable signal that can be exploited, it should be left alone.
 Our downfall came from the assumption that all 50 products must have a signal, when the truth is that many were just noise, reflecting the real world.